-15. Companion Policy(s):

-- a.
-If no other person has a share in the unit (insured has 100 percent share), MAKE NO ENTRY. - b.
-In all cases where the insured has LESS than a 100 percent share of a loss-affected unit, ask the insured if the OTHER person sharing in the unit has a multiple-peril crop insurance contract (i.e., not crop-hail, fire, etc.).
-If the other person does not, enter "NONE." - (1) If the other person has a multiple-peril crop insurance contract and it can be determined that the SAME AIP services it, enter the contract number.
-Handle these companion policies according to AIP instructions. - (2) If the OTHER person has a multiple-peril crop insurance contract and a DIFFERENT AIP or agent services it, enter the name of the AIP and/or agent (and contract number) if known. - (3) If unable to verify the existence of a companion contract, enter "Unknown" and contact the AIP for further instructions. - c.
+Element/Item Number Description 15.
+Companion Policy(s) (continued): (1) If the other person has a multiple-peril crop insurance contract and it can be determined that the same AIP services it, enter the contract number.
+Handle these companion policies according to AIP instructions.
+(2) If the other person has a multiple-peril crop insurance contract and a different AIP or agent services it, enter the name of the AIP and/or agent (and contract number) if known.
+(3) If unable to verify the existence of a companion contract, enter"unknown" and contact the AIP for further instructions. с .
 Refer to the LAM for further information regarding companion contracts.